head-gardener/alloy/README.md

 # Alloy

-Alloy is a tool for managing interdependent services between different configurations inside a flake.
+`alloy` is a tool for managing interdependent services between different configurations inside a flake.

 ## Overview